zhixuan-lin/IODINE/README.md

 # IODINE

-A Pytorch implementation of the paper [Multi-Object Representation Learning with Iterative Variational Inference](https://arxiv.org/abs/1903.00450).
+This is an attempt to implement the IODINE model described in [Multi-Object Representation Learning with Iterative Variational Inference](https://arxiv.org/abs/1903.00450).

 The model is trained and tested on the CLEVR6 and multi-dsprites datasets.